tbooth/auto_cert_maker/making_labels.md

 OK, let us code.
 I'll use the above as test examples.
 I need a method for both templates that returns the non-suffix fields and the suffix fields and the suffixes.
 Maybe do that first.

+---

+I think I did it.
+Need to test on some combinations of things, and fix the filenames so that
+\_ALL\_ is resonable and also I can get the page number in the file name.
+And 'pdfunite' will allow me to concatenate the files if I desire.

+Cool.
+Will likely put this on public GitHub at some point.